Chokyotager/La-Cosa-Nostra/README.md

 `lcn-expansion-1` & `lcn-expansion-2` - expansion packs

-`lcn-modular-base` - expansion back for modular roles
+`lcn-modular-base` - expansion pack for modular roles

 `the-anarchy-of-sol`, `zodiac-mafia` & `the-bluerose-hospital` - closed setups, designed by myself with a few other hosts